EliAndrewC/l7r/setting/l7r.md

 The Imperial Minister of War is also known as the Shogun.
 All of the Imperial Ministers tend to have many titles, e.g. the Imperial Minister of Revenue is also known as the Imperial Treasurer, the Imperial Minister of Rites is also the High Priestess of Amaterasu, etc.

 The Imperial Minister of War oversees the Imperial legions.
 Some of these positions are largely ceremonial, though there are also over 20 legions stationed on the Kaiu Wall, assisting the Crab clan in their defense of the Empire against the Shadowlands.
-The legionnaires are largely drawn from the Clans, though the leadership of the legions are usually from Imperial families, especially the Seppun.
+Every legionnaire is a samurai - the combat troops of a legion are samurai drawn from the Clans, while the leadership of the legions is usually from the Imperial families, especially the Seppun.
+(The large non-combatant support tail that every legion requires - cooks, smiths, porters, animal handlers, and the like - is entirely peasant, and is not counted among the legionnaires themselves.)
+A full per-legion organization and budget breakdown is in [`budgets.md` - Imperial Legions](budgets.md#imperial-legions-line-item-detail).

 ### The Ministry of Works